Hmmm, they all look the same. How do I choose?

 Now with comparison pricing (NEW)

 When you’ve made up your mind which machine to buy the last thing you want to do is have to trawl another bunch of websites to see who’s offering the best price.
 We’ve listened to your feedback and now offer a chart with each review listing that model’s price at each the major retailers who stock it.
 Our prices are updated at 5am each morning to ensure they are accurate and up-to-date.
-Currently we’re comparing ao.com, John Lewis, AppliancesDirect, Amazon, Currys, Boots Kitchen Appliances, Homebase, Argos, In Stock Appliances, Electrical Discount UK & Hughes.co.uk and we’ll be adding more retailers as and when we can.
+Currently we’re comparing ao.com, John Lewis, AppliancesDirect, Amazon, Currys, Boots Kitchen Appliances, Homebase, Argos, Electrical Discount UK & Hughes.co.uk and we’ll be adding more retailers as and when we can.
 Please remember though, that the price quoted doesn’t necessarily include delivery, installation etc. Some retailers offer free delivery and some don’t.
 Most will charge for additional service such as plumbing in your new units or recycling the old ones.
 To ensure you get the keenest price we recommend you check the top few listings to calculate the actual price inclusive of any additional charges.

 Happy shopping and good luck finding the perfect option for you…